 The final step is to do more research on the remaining stocks on the list.
 Some items you might want to check out.

-• Quarterly and annual financial reports: You can find these reports on the company website.
+- Quarterly and annual financial reports: You can find these reports on the company website.
 The reports give you a good idea how the company has been performing, where the company is heading to, and if there are any special projects in the future.
 In case you’re wondering, I’ve written a guide on how to read these complicated quarterly and annual reports.

-• Dividend Growth History: How many years has the company raised its dividend payout?
+- Dividend Growth History: How many years has the company raised its dividend payout?
 Has the company ever cut or freeze dividend in the past?
 If so, what were the circumstances?
-If a company stopped dividend payment in the past after a period of high dividend growth and now has aggressive dividend growth rate again, you may want to pay special attention.
+If a company stopped dividend payment in the past after a period of high dividend growth and now has an aggressive dividend growth rate again, you may want to pay special attention.

-• Earning History.
-Actual vs. Analysts estimates: I like to take a look at the earning actual vs. analysts estimates because if the company consistently beats the estimates, this usually means more stock price appreciation over time.
+- Earning History.
+Actual vs. Analysts estimates: I like to take a look at the earning actual vs. analysts’ estimates because if the company consistently beats the estimates, this usually means more stock price appreciation over time.

-• PEG Ratio: If two companies have the same PE ratio, which one is better?
+- PEG Ratio: If two companies have the same PE ratio, which one is better?
 This is when you want to look at the PEG ratio and see what the future growth might hold for the company.
 The lower the PEG ratio, the better.
 I always get excited if I can find a dividend paying stock with a PEG ratio below 1.

-• Intrinsic value based on future cash flows: This gives you an idea if the stock price is undervalued, overvalued, or about right.
+- Intrinsic value based on future cash flows: This gives you an idea if the stock price is undervalued, overvalued, or about right.
 This parameter can help you decide whether to buy the stock now or wait.

 Great Research Tool: Simply Wall St